-The CH-47D Chinook helicopter carries out transportation of troops, artillery, supplies and equipment to the battlefield.
-Other roles include medical evacuation, aircraft recovery, parachute drop, search and rescue, disaster relief, fire-fighting and heavy construction.
+The CH-47D Chinook helicopter transports troops, artillery, supplies and equipment to the battlefield with other applications ranging from medical evacuation, aircraft recovery, parachute drop, search and rescue to disaster relief, firefighting and heavy construction.

 The 100th Chinook CH 47F was delivered to the US Army in August 2010.